WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 * These are functions that allow webpages to save custom history data to the browser.
 * Applications like Gmail can use these functions to manually save custom browser history.
-For example, Gmail can use `.pushState` to put a user's email search results page in the browser history.
-So when the user opens an email and clicks on the back button, they're taken to the search page on Gmail and not to the last website they visited.
+For example, Gmail can use `.pushState()` to put a user's email search results page in the browser history.
+So, when the user opens an email and clicks on the back button, they're taken to the search page on Gmail and not to the last website they visited.
-* When someone goes from their inbox to a specific email, Gmail can use `.pushState` to save information in the browser about what the user is currently doing in the application.
-So when the user presses the back button, the browser returns the saved information to Gmail and Gmail loads the previous content the user was looking at.
+* When someone goes from their inbox to a specific email, Gmail can use `.pushState()` to save information in the browser about what the user is currently doing in the application.
+So, when the user presses the back button, the browser returns the saved information to Gmail and Gmail loads the previous content at which the user was looking.

 </aside>

 ---

 ## Recap

 Here's a summary of what we've learned so far:

-* Single-page applications are websites that serve only one webpage then change the content of that page dynamically.
+* Single-page applications are websites that serve only one webpage and then change the content of that page dynamically.
 * Old browser history mechanics support back and forward operations that traditionally keep track of history as users move between different pages.
-* Since modern SPAs keep users on one page without refreshing old browser history, back and forward browser mechanics don't work well with modern applications.
-So HTML5 changed the rules of how back and forward work.
+* Because modern SPAs keep users on one page without refreshing old browser history, back and forward browser mechanics don't work well with them.
+So, HTML5 changed the rules of how back and forward work.